 - Gun Lockers/Gun Cabinets can hold multiple firearms and are made of lightweight metal, making them more affordable than heavy-gauge gun safes.

 - Gun Safes are able to store several guns at once, are usually fireproof (to varying temperatures).
 They are an excellent option for the target shooter or hunter who has many different firearms.
+You can also purchase smaller versions made specifically for handguns.

 With any storage option, there is also the question of accessibility — how quickly can I get my gun if I need it?
 Some gun vault and safe manufacturers have videos showing how the time needed to access a firearm from their products is comparable to (or even better than) grabbing a gun from a drawer or the top of a nightstand.